wielandbrendel/bag-of-local-features-models/README.rst

 In this repository you find the model specification and pretrained weights for the bag-of-local-feature models published in

-| `Approximating CNNs with Bag-of-local-Features models8works surprisingly well on ImageNet <http://arxiv.org/abs/XXXX.XXXX>`__.
+| `Approximating CNNs with Bag-of-local-Features models8works surprisingly well on ImageNet <https://openreview.net/pdf?id=SkfMWhAqYQ>`__.
-| Wieland Brendel and Matthias Bethge, arXiv:XXXX.XXXX
+| Wieland Brendel and Matthias Bethge, ICLR 2019

 Installation
 ------------